AndrewCathcart/project-setup/README.md

 `pipenv install` (or `pip install pipenv` followed by `pipenv install` if you don't already have pipenv)

-navigate to `setup-commands.sh` and make sure to change the `INSTALLATION_PATH` and `PROJECT_PATH` variables.
+Navigate to `setup-commands.sh` and make sure to change the `INSTALLATION_PATH` and `PROJECT_PATH` variables.
 - INSTALLATION_PATH is, intuitively, where you cloned the repository to.
 - PROJECT_PATH is the desired location to store your new project folder in, e.g. `/Users/JoeBloggs/Projects/Python Projects/$1` making sure to keep the bash variable $1 at the end of the string

-navigate to `create_project.py`
+Create a secrets.py inside the project-setup folder.

-- Change the path variable to where you'd like your projects to live e.g. `path = /Users/JoeBloggs/Projects/Python Projects/`
+Navigate to `create_project.py`
-- create a secrets.py inside the project-setup folder
+- Change the path variable to where you'd like your projects to live e.g. `path = /Users/JoeBloggs/Projects/Python Projects/` create a secrets.py inside the project-setup folder

 If you have Two Factor Authentication setup on your Github account you'll need to;
-- generate an access token for the desired account at https://github.com/settings/tokens
+- Generate an access token for the desired account at https://github.com/settings/tokens
-- store the above token in a string named PERSONAL_ACCESS_TOKEN inside secrets.py
+- Store the above token in a string named PERSONAL_ACCESS_TOKEN inside secrets.py

 If you do not have Two Factor Authentication setup;
-- simply add USERNAME and PASSWORD strings to a secrets.py
+- Simply add USERNAME and PASSWORD strings to a secrets.py

 Finally source or alias the bash script for ease of use;
 - add `source /Users/andrew.cathcart/dev/python/project-setup/setup-commands.sh` to your .bashrc or .zshrc profile & reload the terminal